 Registered Report

-Registered Reports are a form of empirical article in which the methods and proposed analyses (Protocols) are pre-registered and reviewed prior to research being conducted.
-This format is designed to minimise various biases, including publication bias, in deductive science, while also allowing flexibility to conduct exploratory (unregistered) analyses and report serendipitous findings.
+Registered Reports are a specific type of empirical article where the methods and proposed analyses (known as Protocols) are pre-registered and reviewed before the research is conducted.
+This format aims to minimize biases, such as publication bias, in deductive science.
+It also allows for flexibility to conduct exploratory analyses and report unexpected findings.

-The cornerstone of the Registered Reports format is that the research question and proposed methods are evaluated for suitability prior to any data being collected.
-Therefore, a significant part of the manuscript is assessed prior to data collection.
-Only Registered Report Protocols that are considered to ask significant and topical questions will be reviewed favourably.
-These Protocols will include a summary, description of the key research question and background literature, hypotheses, experimental procedures, proposed data analyses, a statistical power analysis (or Bayesian equivalent), and pilot data (where applicable).
+The core principle of Registered Reports is the evaluation of research questions and proposed methods prior to data collection.
+A significant portion of the manuscript is assessed before data collection takes place.
+Only Protocols that address significant and relevant research questions are favorably reviewed.
+These Protocols should include a summary, background literature, hypotheses, experimental procedures, proposed data analyses, statistical power analysis or Bayesian equivalent, and pilot data if applicable.

-These Protocols will be assessed by the editorial team for suitability.
-Protocols that pass initial assessment will then be sent for in-depth peer review, following the journal’s standard practices.
-If the Protocol requires substantial revision, it will be rejected prior to full review.
-If the Protocol is reviewed favourably, it will be issued an in principle acceptance (IPA).
-The authors are then asked to conduct the proposed study, adhering exactly to the peer-reviewed procedures, and submit their results (Registered Report) to the journal for final consideration.
-If authors need to deviate from the accepted Protocol, they will be asked to describe any alterations in full, providing rationale for any deviation from the agreed Protocol.
-Registered Reports will be sent to the same referees, where possible, as the Protocol for review to assess whether the Protocol, including analyses, has been followed and data interpretation is appropriate.
-Authors will be asked to share their raw data as supporting information of the Registered Report, and are encouraged to upload their raw data and digital study materials to a publicly accessible file sharing service.
-Pending quality checks and a sensible interpretation of the findings, the manuscript will be published regardless of the observed results.
+The Protocols are evaluated by the editorial team for suitability.
+If they pass the initial assessment, they undergo in-depth peer review following the journal's standard practices.
+Protocols requiring substantial revisions are rejected before full review.
+If the Protocol receives a favorable review, it is granted an in-principle acceptance (IPA).
+The authors are then expected to conduct the proposed study exactly as outlined in the peer-reviewed procedures and submit their results (Registered Report) to the journal for final consideration.
+If authors need to deviate from the accepted Protocol, they must provide a full description of the alterations, along with a rationale.
+The Registered Report is sent to the same referees, when possible, for review to assess adherence to the Protocol and appropriateness of data interpretation.
+Authors are required to share their raw data as supporting information, and they are encouraged to upload their raw data and digital study materials to a publicly accessible file-sharing service.
+The manuscript will be published based on quality checks and a reasonable interpretation of the findings, regardless of the observed results.

 Registered Report Protocol - Initial submission

-Initial Registered Report Protocol submissions should include the following sections and should be written in the future tense:
+When submitting an initial Registered Report Protocol, authors should include sections written in the future tense:

 Abstract